David Hodgson (rugby league): Wigan Warriors

 Hodgson played on the and scored a try in the Wigan Warriors' 16-29 defeat by St. Helens in the 2000 Super League Grand Final during 2000's Super League V at Old Trafford, Manchester on Saturday 14 October 2000, in front of a crowd of 58,132.

 In 2003 he was the Wigan Warriors's top try scorer with 20.
 He played for the Wigan Warriors at in the 2003 Super League Grand Final which was lost to the Bradford Bulls.

 He signed for the Salford City Reds from the Wigan Warriors and when his contract expired at the end of 2004.
 He made a total of 118 appearances for Wigan, in which time he scored 48 tries.

 Salford City Reds

-Hodgson regained full fitness at the Salford City Reds, and had a fantastic 2006 – which saw him named in the Great Britain standby squad for the Tri-Nations, the engage Super League Dream Team and also being named Supporter's Player of the Year and Player's Player of the Year at the Salford City Reds' annual awards ceremony.
+Hodgson regained full fitness at the Salford City Reds which saw him named in the Great Britain standby squad for the Tri-Nations, the engage Super League Dream Team and also being named Supporter's Player of the Year and Player's Player of the Year at the Salford City Reds' annual awards ceremony.
 The club finished fifth in 2006's Super League XI, their highest ever position, and went on to the end of season play-offs for the first time.

 On 11 March 2006, he scored a club Super League record 8-goal kicks – despite having never kicked a goal before the start of 2006's Super League XI.